 The Unit recommends the following agencies that may be of assistance regarding a real estate matter.

-Santa Clara County Recorder's Office.
-This site allows you to research the Santa Clara County Recorder''s Indexes for Official Records, Death Records and Marriage Records.
+Santa Clara County Recorder's Office - This site allows you to research the Santa Clara County Recorder's Indexes for Official Records, Death Records and Marriage Records.
+This site allows you to research the Santa Clara County Recorder's Indexes for Official Records, Death Records and Marriage Records.

 Contractors State Licensing Board

-California Department of Corporation.
+California Department of Business Oversight - A State agency that regulates the offer and sale of securities, franchises and off-exchange commodities, and transactions involving certain fiduciaries and lenders regulated by the Department.
 A State agency that regulates the offer and sale of securities, franchises and off-exchange commodities, and transactions involving certain fiduciaries and lenders regulated by the Department.

 For More Information Please Contact: